This risotto balls recipe is so easy to follow, you'll be enjoying some fried risotto balls in no time at all.

 This fried risotto balls recipe is utterly addictive and quick and easy to prepare.
 These crispy fried risotto balls are filled with melted mozzarella and are heavenly when dipped in our Classic Spicy tomato sauce.
 It is simple to make this recipe ahead and fry at the last minute for when you need some easy dinners.
 Doing so will save you time in the kitchen.

 These fried risotto balls make for the perfect appetizer.
 Serve with warm tomato sauce and watch them disappear.
 You can also freeze the risotto balls and serve when friends stop over to say "hi."

 Making the risotto:

-Pour enough oil in a large Dutch oven so there’s about 2-3 inches of oil.
+Pour enough oil in a large dutch oven so there’s about 2-3 inches of oil.
 Heat until oil is very hot but not smoking and gently add the balls in batches so they’re not overcrowded.
-Fry until golden brown, approximately 3 minutes and then drain on paper towels.
+Deep fry until golden brown, approximately 3 minutes and then drain on paper towels.

 Serve immediately with Classic Spicy tomato sauce and sprinkle Italian seasonings.

 Did you ever wonder how to make tomato soup with tomato sauce?
 This creamy tomato soup recipe with tomato sauce starts with Jar Goods Classic Vodka sauce.
 Making tomato soup with tomato sauce in a jar sure does speed up mealtime.
 Inspired by our grandmother's creamy tomato soup recipe, this cold weather meal will warm you up inside and out.